Numere/csv-indexer/README.md

 ### Context OLAP

-The tool Numere brings the vision OLAP.
-This tool can be added in a project java.
+The Numere tool brings the vision OLAP, can be include in your java project.

 *   [Numere](numere.stela.org.br)

 ### Context of Document

-The tool Luke is used to visualizing the documents belonging to the index.
+The Luke tool can be used for visualization of the documents, even as search with grafic interface.
+*He didn't has support a java project.

 *   [Luke - GetOpt.Org](http://www.getopt.org/luke/)
 *   [Luke - Lucene Index Toolbox](https://code.google.com/p/luke/)